 We’ll go through both of these below.

-📝 The images and videos you add to posts from Canva have the same file type and size requirements as all images and videos added to your posts.
+📝 The images you add to posts from Canva have the same file type and size requirements as all images added to your posts.
 You can view those requirements here: Ideal image sizes and formats for your posts.

 Creating your Canva design using the Omnibox